Pratik5252/quick-readAI-chrome-extension/README.md

 ## 🖥️ **Usage**

 - Click the extension icon in the Chrome toolbar.
-- Choose a task (Summarize text, Translate webpage, etc.).
+- Choose a task (Summarize text etc.).
 - Wait a moment for **Nano AI** to process the task and provide results.